 5 Key Takeaways from NRF's 2023 Big Show

-The year’s largest retail industry event, the 2023 NRF Big Show, certainly did not disappoint.
+The year’s largest retail industry event, the NRF 2023 Big Show, certainly did not disappoint.
 The Parker Avery Group was joined by thousands of retailers, CPG companies, brands, technology providers, and other industry professionals from across the globe, all eager to experience the event in person and in full force for the first time in two (very long) years.

 We were particularly excited to meet with so many clients and colleagues at our inaugural Parker Avery booth, which not only provided a central gathering spot but also a welcome respite from the usual Big Show chaos.
 We also used this home base to demonstrate our Enterprise Intelligence analytics platform (more on that later).